 - But the doctor must make decisions regarding their treatment based on their individual circumstances, in discussion with your doctor.
 One of the flyers in our illustrated series, the basics, is designed to help support a conversation about the issues.
 If the infection is very recent and you can find it on our website at www.aidsmap.com/thebasics.

 - Because of the very high viral load that occurs during the early stages of infection, the risk of transmitting HIV to other people during unprotected sex, for example, can be very high during this period, and it may be interesting to adopt this treatment strategy, accompanying a serious psycho-social treatment that leads the person to seek to feel and show respect for human respect for the human person you will have sex with, after all, it is not with a person you do not love that you should think about having sex or having sex.
 Not even a "quickie" ..

 Safe sex, as well as the use of condoms, are particularly important during this phase.
 HIV treatment reduces viral load and reduces contagion.
 If you are concerned about the risk of passing HIV, this may be another reason to consider HIV treatment during the primary infection.

 Published: March 04 2013

-Translated and adapted from English into Portuguese of Brazil by:
+Translated and Adapted from English into Portuguese from Brazil by: